plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 ## Sister Chan Khong visited the USA<br/>*(April – May 2023)*

-In combination with attending the inaugural ceremony of the Thich Nhat Hanh Center at Harvard University, Sister Chan Khong also visited the three Plum Village monasteries in the USA.
+In combination with attending the inaugural ceremony of the Thich Nhat Hanh Center at Harvard University, Sr. Chan Khong also visited the three Plum Village monasteries in the USA.

-At Blue Cliff Monastery, New York, Sister Chan Khong offered a Dharma talk on the Day of Mindfulness on 16 April.
-With the support of the Union Theological Seminary and Blue Cliff Monastery, Sister Chan Khong also gave a public talk, entitled *Compassion in Action*, in New York City on 18 April.
-The following day, Sister Chan Khong joined the Blue Cliff sangha in a 5-day retreat for members of the Order of Interbeing with the theme *The Art of Compassion* from 19 to 23 April 2023.
+At Blue Cliff Monastery, New York, Sr. Chan Khong offered a Dharma talk on the Day of Mindfulness on 16 April.
+With the support of the Union Theological Seminary and Blue Cliff Monastery, Sr. Chan Khong also gave a public talk, entitled *Compassion in Action*, in New York City on 18 April.
+The following day, Sr. Chan Khong joined the Blue Cliff sangha in a 5-day retreat for members of the Order of Interbeing with the theme *The Art of Compassion* from 19 to 23 April 2023.

 {% image "article2024/Done-Review of the Year/Screenshot from 2024-02-07 10-49-06.jpg", "noFloat", "Sr. Chan Khong at the Union Theological Seminary" %}
 {% image "article2024/Done-Review of the Year/SCCK-Photo- Văn Lan-Người Việt.jpg", "noFloat", "Photo Courtesy: Văn Lan - Người Việt News" %}
 {% image "article2024/Done-Review of the Year/Ngày quán niệm Dana - Credit Việt Báo.jpg", "noFloat lmnq7", "Photo Courtesy: Việt Báo News" %}
 {% image "article2024/Done-Review of the Year/Khat thuc - Nguon Viet Bao.jpg", "noFloat lmnq7", "Photo Courtesy: Việt Báo News" %}

-At Magnolia Grove Monastery, Sister Chan Khong joined the sangha for a retreat, themed *Learning True Love*, from 3 to 7 May 2023.
+At Magnolia Grove Monastery, Sr. Chan Khong joined the sangha for a retreat, themed *Learning True Love*, from 3 to 7 May 2023.
 This retreat also featured separate mindfulness practice programs for children and teens.
 Amid the splendor of spring blossoms, the manifold Sangha celebrated Vesak (Buddha’s birthday) on the last day of the retreat.

-At Deer Park Monastery, the manifold Sangha welcomed the presence of Sister Chan Khong with a special Day of Mindfulness on Mother’s Day, 14 May, where the sangha transmitted the 14 Mindfulness Trainings to a new group of longtime practitioners; thus, welcoming them into the ever-growing international community of Order of Interbeing.
+At Deer Park Monastery, the manifold Sangha welcomed the presence of Sr. Chan Khong with a special Day of Mindfulness on Mother’s Day, 14 May, where the sangha transmitted the 14 Mindfulness Trainings to a new group of longtime practitioners; thus, welcoming them into the ever-growing international community of Order of Interbeing.

-Additionally, Sister Chan Khong also joined approximately 60 monastics in a unique event, called Dāna Day of Mindfulness, on 21 May at the Mile Square Park in the city of Fountain Valley, California.
+Additionally, Sr. Chan Khong also joined approximately 60 monastics in a unique event, called Dāna Day of Mindfulness, on 21 May at the Mile Square Park in the city of Fountain Valley, California.
 The event was in English with Vietnamese translation for the nearly 600 people present, many of whom did not speak Vietnamese.

 Everyone participated in the Plum Village core practices, such as listening to the bell, awareness of breathing, walking meditation, and total relaxation.
 The program also included alms round for everyone to have a chance to get in touch with their seed of generosity.
 This was also an opportunity for the Deer Park monastics to fundraise for the expansion of the monk’s residence to accommodate the growing number of monks at the monastery.